Long Term Disability with Ehlers-Danlos Syndrome

 Diagnosis and Treatment of Ehlers-Danlos Syndrome

-Treating physicians diagnose Ehlers-Danlos using genetic testing and a review of family medical records.
-They can also utilize tissue biopsies to confirm a diagnosis.
-Unfortunately, there is no cure presently for Ehlers-Danlos Syndrome.
 Physical or occupational therapy can strengthen weak tissues, and precautionary measures can control other symptoms.
 Surgery may be an option to replace weak joint tissues; however, there remains a risk that the incisions from the surgery will not heal properly.
 Medications may also treat pain and blood pressure.

 Legal Representation in an EDS Case

 Here at the Ortiz Law Firm, we handle such claims on a contingency fee basis.
 That means you will not be charged a fee unless and until you are awarded benefits or obtain a settlement.
+If your LTD claim has been denied or terminated, call (888) 321-8131 for a free case evaluation.